Progrunning/IoT/AdafruitSoilMoistureReader/App/README.md

 ### Execution

-The app takes a single input argument.
+The app takes two input arguments.

-The argument is the path to Python executable.
+The first argument is the path to Python executable.
 The executable for Python Version 3 is usually located in the following path `/usr/bin/python3` on your Rasperry Pi.

+The second argument is the interval between retrieval of readings (in milliseconds).
+If no value provided the readings will be captured every 5min.

 For instance, the execute command could look like this:

-`./AdafruitSoilMoistureReader.App /usr/bin/python3`
+`./AdafruitSoilMoistureReader.App /usr/bin/python3 20000`